Epiksha/boilerplate-react/README.md

 To put it simply, we defined each rule to test for a certain type of file and manipulate it somehow. `babel-loader` is used in conjunction with `@babel/core`, `@babel/preset-env`, `@babel/preset-react` and `babel-eslint` to complete all transpiling on JavaScript files so that we don't have to.
 To define further config so that Babel knows which presets to use, we define a `.babelrc` file in our root directory which `babel-loader` will look for and build the output code accordingly.
 To standardise our code and ensure it is keeping up with web standards and best practices, ESLint has been configured.
 When you run dev you will see a number of errors pop up which will inform you of any issues to do with your code.
 Airbnb's rules are used as guidelines as they are arguably the most commonly used and clearly-defined rules for ESLint around.
 Similar to Babel, the `.eslintrc` file holds all relevant config for ESLint.

-When production is run, the JavaScript file that is output to the `dist` folder is run through `UglifyJs`, which is specified in the `optimization` object in `webpack.config.js`.
+When production is run, the JavaScript file that is output to the `dist` folder is parsed with [UglifyJs](https://www.npmjs.com/package/uglify-js "UglifyJS"), which is specified in the `optimization` object in `webpack.config.js`.
 This removes all needless spaces and characters to reduce file size and get it ready to be served to users.

 Finally, when the production script is running, the HTMLWebpackPlugin (specified in the `plugins` object) will take whatever template you've passed to it (in this case `template.html` in the `src` folder) and create an `index.html` file, which contains a div with an id of `root`, which `index.js` will render the React DOM to, along with the contents of `App.js`.